-His essays, poetry, and fiction have been translated into Spanish and Portuguese, appearing in the Journal of Cinema and Media Studies, Im@go, the Journal of Comparative Literature and Aesthetics, Hayden’s Ferry Review, DIAGRAM, Poetry International, M/C: Media & Culture, Prelude, RHINO, Ambit, Gorse, and several other journals and anthologies, including Revisiting the Elegy in the Black Lives Matter Era (Routledge, 2019), Manticore: Hybrid Writing from Hybrid Identities (Sundress, 2019), No Tender Fences (2019), an anthology of immigrant & first-generation American poetry to benefit RAICES-TEXAS, and Dostoyevsky Wannabe’s Brooklyn anthology.
+His essays, poetry, and fiction have been translated into Spanish and Portuguese, appearing in the Journal of Cinema and Media Studies, Im@go, the Journal of Comparative Literature and Aesthetics, Hayden’s Ferry Review, DIAGRAM, Poetry International, M/C: Media & Culture, Prelude, RHINO, Ambit, Gorse, and several other journals and anthologies, including Revisiting the Elegy in the Black Lives Matter Era (Routledge, 2019), Manticore: Hybrid Writing from Hybrid Identities (Sundress, 2019), No Tender Fences (2019), an anthology of immigrant & first-generation American poetry to benefit RAICES-TEXAS, and Dostoyevsky Wannabe’s 2019 Brooklyn anthology.

 Campanioni has lectured and presented at national and international conferences and symposiums, TED Talks, and the Transatlantic Poetry Series, and has served as a visiting author and writer-in-residence at universities across the United States.
 He was awarded a Graduate Assistantship and a Presidential Scholarship before completing his MA in English literature from Fordham University in the spring of 2013, graduating summa cum laude.
 Today, he is a Provost Fellow and MAGNET Mentor at the Graduate Center of the City University of New York, where he is conducting his doctoral studies in English.
 He also teaches Latinx literature and creative writing at Pace University and Baruch College.
-Recent research on facial recognition and migration has been presented in 2019 at MIT’s Media In Transition 10, the Society for Cinema and Media Studies, the Centre for Media & Celebrity Studies, the &Now Festival of Innovative Writing, the International Migration Conference, and the Migrant States of Exception.
+Recent research on facial recognition and migration has been presented in 2019 at MIT’s Media In Transition 10, the Society for Cinema and Media Studies, the Centre for Media & Celebrity Studies, the &Now Festival of Innovative Writing, the International Migration Conference, and Migrant States of Exception.

 This is where the third-person narration ends.